Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 1: Interaction potential and adaptation to finite systems

 where $\vec{L}_1$ and $\vec{L}_2$ are inter unit cell translation vectors.
 In practice, these sums cannot be carried out exactly, and must be approximated (to very high accuracy) by truncating the limits on $n_1$ and $n_2$ to $ \pm N_{max}$.
-For all $d/a$ considered here, we find that it is sufficient to set $N_{max} = 100$ in each direction.
-The rapid convergence with this parameter is a direct result of the exponential decay - it is known that when the interactions are not screened, methods such as Ewald summation must be applied to get the effective potential~\cite{deLeeuw_1980,Melko_Gingras_2004, Anand_2022}.
+For all $d/a$ and system sizes considered in the paper, we find that it is sufficient to set $N_{max} = 100$.
+The rapid convergence with $N_{max}$ is a direct result of the exponential decay - it is known that when the interactions are not screened, methods such as Ewald summation must be applied to obtain the effective potential~\cite{deLeeuw_1980,Melko_Gingras_2004, Anand_2022}.